Doctorate in Divinity

 - Circulation of copies of the dissertation, or of a major excerpt, in printed form, or electronically, to the main ecclesiastical Faculties of Theology.

-- Deposition of a copy of the dissertation in the John Paul II Library at St. Patrick's College, Maynooth, together with notification of the fact through appropriate means of inter-library exchange.
+- Deposition of a copy of the dissertation in the John Paul II Library at St Patrick’s Pontifical University, Maynooth, together with notification of the fact through appropriate means of inter-library exchange.

 Application Requirements